najinj/RessourceManager-Server/README.md

 you can find it here.

 This Version is built using .NET Core, MongoDB, and React for the client-side.
+You can find the front-end project for this application [here](https://github.com/najinj/RessourceManager-Client).

 ## Tech/frameworks used (only for the back-end)
 - [.NET Core](https://www.microsoft.com/net/core)